CRUELTY PREVENTION: How You Can Make A Difference

 Without a perpetrator, the evidence, and at least one witness, the case may not be tried.

-To report individuals suspected of animal cruelty, call your local county animal control agency, or, if lacking that, the police in your area.
+To report individuals suspected of animal cruelty, call your local county animal control agency, or, if lacking that, the police or sheriff in your area.
 Use the non-emergency number unless the act is ongoing.
 If you suspect that other crimes are being committed, be sure to say so during your call.
-(The AHS does not have the legal power to investigate animal cruelty.)
+(The AHS does not have the statutory authority to investigate animal cruelty.)

 To report animal shelters, rescue groups and humane societies that house animals, or pet breeders, pet dealers, pet shops, pet groomers, kennels, or aviaries, contact the Georgia Department of Agriculture.
 All of the aforementioned agencies are required to have an Animal Protection License which must be prominently displayed at each licensed place of business.